Quantized and nonquantized Hall response in topological Hatsugai-Kohmoto systems: Conclusion

 depending only on the sign of the projected spin, the Hall response for a band Zeeman effect that mimics the ferromagnetic order in a direction given by the angle $\theta$ is

 which varies continuously with the projected spin.

-This last result can be understood qualitatively if we consider an artifical ``two-step'' diagonalization of the models.
+This last result can be understood qualitatively if we consider an artificial ``two-step'' diagonalization of the models.
 The first diagonalization concerns the model in the absence of any Zeeman effect (orbital diagonalization).
 In this case we obtain two spin doublets, one for the conduction band ($\lambda=+$) and one for the valence band ($\lambda=-$).
 The corresponding subspaces are spanned by the states $|\textbf{k},\lambda=+,\sigma\rangle$ and $|\textbf{k},\lambda=-,\sigma\rangle$, respectively.
 The second diagonalization is that of the additional Zeeman term (spin diagonalization).
-This is easily done in this case of a band Zeeman term, in which case both diagonalizations commute, and one simply needs to consider the Zeeman effect in each of the two subspaces, as it can be read off directly from the block-diagonal Hamiltonian in Eq.~(\ref{eq:zeeman_band}).
+For the situation with a band Zeeman field, it is possible to look directly at the block-diagonal Hamiltonian in Eq.~(\ref{eq:zeeman_band}) and just diagonalize the Zeeman term.
 Since the two spin branches of each band are associated, in the topological sector, with opposite Chern numbers inherited from the first diagonalization, the Chern number of a state with a magnetization given by the angle $\theta$ is just the weighted sum of both contributions, and the Hall response is thus not quantized.

 The situation is different for the orbital Zeeman effect, which cannot be restricted to the band subspaces so that the two steps of diagonalization do not commute.
 One therefore needs to diagonalize the full Hamiltonian in Eq.~(\ref{eq:hamiltonian_orbital}), along with the HK interaction, in a single step.
 In other words, the orbital Zeeman term mixes all four states $\ket{\textbf{k}\lambda\sigma}$ in each $\textbf{k}$ sector.
 The bands, once isolated have therefore the usual discrete Chern numbers $\mathcal{C}\in \mathbf{Z}$, and the Hall response is quantized.